 Continue testing the Crimson Spirit Spring.
 It might restore extinct organisms to their pre-apocalypse forms.
 Try experimenting with zombie creatures first.

-If that really worked, it'd be incredible!
+If that really worked, it would be incredible!
 So far, aside from collecting a decent variety of seeds, she hadn't managed to gather enough samples of extinct plants or animals.
 Even certain fish species she used to love were gone, and not being able to eat what she craved was torture.

 Extinct species were always the most precious.
 If the Crimson Spirit Spring could restore them by reverting similar ones to earlier forms, then it was truly a badass treasure.